-Tern 1 Definition Р Present value of certainty-equivalent profit Present value of certainty-equivalent profit is the present value of profit based on the future cash flows generated from the covered business.
-R Required capital The MCEV Principles define required capital as the capital that is needed of statutory policy reserves (excluding contingency reserves).
-It is determ the larger of the solvency capital to meet the statutory required minimum the capital necessary to meet internal objectives or to achieve the comparating targeted credit rating.
-The required capital of Sony Life is set as the larger of the amount of calcover risks based on the internal model on an economic value basis.
+Term 1 Definition Р Present value of certainty-equivalent profit Present value of certainty-equivalent profit is the present value of profit based on the future cash flows generated from the covered business.
+R Required capital The MCEV Principles define required capital as the capital that is needed in excess of statutory policy reserves (excluding contingency reserves).
+It is determined as the larger of the solvency capital to meet the statutory required minimum level or the capital necessary to meet internal objectives or to achieve the company's targeted credit rating.
+The required capital of Sony Life is set as the larger of the amount of capital corresponding to the solvency margin ratio of 200% or the amount of capital to cover risks based on the internal model on an economic value basis.
 Risk-free rate The reference rate defined in the MCEV Principles.
 The MCEV Principles state that it should be the swap rate of the currency of cash flows.
 Risk margin The cost to hold capital to cover non-hedgeable risks reflected in evaluating the insurance liability on an economic value basis.
 Risk-neutral probability A pseudo probability derived so that the present value of future expected values under multiple scenarios discounted with current risk-free rates is equal to the current value.
 Risk-neutral scenario An interest rate scenario generated under risk-neutral probabilities. Т Time value and intrinsic value An option value that has two elements: time value and intrinsic value.
 Intrinsic value is the option value under certainty-equivalent conditions.
 Time value is the value of options other than intrinsic value, which is calculated as the difference between the present value of certainty-equivalent profit and the present value of stochastic future profit.
 U Ultimate forward rate The level of forward rate to which future forward rates are assumed to ultimately converge.
 It is generally determined in a macro-economic approach.